bio-tools/biotoolsDocs/curators_guide.rst

    It currently takes some time from requesting new EDAM terms for these to be supported in bio.tools.
 In future, you'll be able to request terms directly via the bio.tools registration interface and these terms will become immediately available for use, albeit subject to approval and possible change before inclusion in EDAM and bio.tools.

 .. note::
    Some high-level "organisational" concepts defined in EDAM are intended primarily to structure the hierarchy, and are not intended for annotation in bio.tools.
-They are defined in `EDAM.owl <https://github.com/edamontology/edamontology/blob/master/EDAM_dev.owl>`_ via ``<uiTip>Not recommended for annotation in bio.tools.</uiTip>`.
+They are defined in `EDAM.owl <https://github.com/edamontology/edamontology/blob/master/EDAM_dev.owl>`_ via ``<usageGuideline>Not recommended for annotation in bio.tools.</usageGuideline>`.
 Such tips are visible in the OLS and BioPortal browsers.